 To worthily receive Christ in the Holy Eucharist, one must be a baptized Catholic in a state of grace.
-At Mater Dei, priests are available to hear confession at least 30 minutes before every Mass, on Sundays as well as Daily Masses as well as after Masses as needed.
+At Mater Dei, priests are available to hear confession during or after almost all Masses – see Mass and Confession Times page for details.
 Lines form outside the confessionals, located at the back of the church.

 The Confessionals at Mater Dei

 Going to confession at Mater Dei may remind one of something he has seen in the movies – wooden “booths,” kneelers, and a screen of anonymity between you and the priest.

 You do not need to know Latin to confess at Mater Dei, although the priest may say the prayers of absolution in Latin.